nolantait/websocket_relay/README.md

 WebsocketRelay.call(
   url: "ws://localhost:8545", # The url to relay
-  port: 4481 # Which port on localhost to relay the connection from )
+  port: 4481                  # Which port on localhost to relay the connection from ) do |message|
+  puts "MESSAGE: #{message}"  # Do something with each message end
 ```

 Sending a message to the relay and receiving a response: